alexgabriel-ca/developmentconfig/README.md

 This is just a very basic, process based script I wrote to install apps/dev tools I use frequently.

 Functions are divided as follows:
+1. Install Docker.
+2. Install Terraform.
-1. Add Desktop apps (noted below).
+3. Add Desktop apps (noted below).
-1. Remove Firefox, Totem, Thunderbird, and Rhythmbox.
+4. Remove Firefox, Totem, Thunderbird, and Rhythmbox.
-1. Add Oracle JDK.
+5. Add Oracle JDK.
-1. Install NetBeans 11.
+6. Install NetBeans 11.
-1. Install Node.js
+7. Install Node.js
-1. Setup a LAMP server.
+8. Setup a LAMP server.
-1. Setup basic PHP Static analysis tools.
+9. Setup basic PHP Static analysis tools.
-1. Perform system upgrades.
+10. Perform system upgrades.

 Each function is called in order, and can be invoked or skipped, as required.